Zubayer94/TechBlog/README.md

 ⚡️ Laravel/Passport Authentication.\
 ⚡️ Followed design patterns.\
 ⚡️ Globally Add posts and `load more` button to increment 10 posts more.\
-⚡️ Add commnets to the corresponding posts.\
+⚡️ Add comments to the corresponding posts.\
 ⚡️ Show auth user post on profile.\
 ⚡️ Update & Delete auth user post.\
 ⚡️ Manage state with context api and laravel api call.\
-⚡️ Set protected routes routes with auth.\
+⚡️ Set protected routes with auth.\
-⚡️ Show all users list which is shortable(on clicking table head), searchable, with pagination load users according to the state, clicking user entity redirects to user profile.
+⚡️ Show all users list which is shortable(on clicking table head), searchable, with pagination load users according to the state, clicking user entity redirects to the user profile.

 ---